Popular words in English. A list of basic English words for live communication. Greetings and farewells

 The little finger on the right.

-With the help of poems, you can learn not only new words, but also remember temporary constructions.
+With the help of poems, you can learn not only new words, but also remember temporary structures.
 For example:

 To have